Table of Contents

 4. Does not involve new avenues of lead generation

-The traditional method of lead generation does not take into consideration these channels (and relies quite heavily on website and email engagement).
-Clearly, this affects your conversion numbers!
+The traditional lead generation method does not consider these channels (and relies heavily on website and email engagement).
+This affects your conversion numbers!

 What can you do to fix this?

-To begin with, there are certain low hanging fruits that you can get started with right away.
+To begin with, there are certain low-hanging fruits that you can get started on right away.

-Even if a lead is interested in your cause or in your organization, they wouldn’t be ready to jump into action right away.
+Even if a lead is interested in your cause or your organization, they may not be ready to take action immediately.

-For instance, when the lead comes in to your website, you can start a conversation on what information they are looking for.
+For instance, when a lead comes to your website, you can start a conversation about what information they are looking for.
 It could be a simple ‘stay updated’ button.

 That could be the start of the conversation.
 You can then engage the lead with pertinent information and then make the next ask – for a phone number or email.

-Since the lead is already engaged and the request for information is made via a conversation, the chances of you getting the contact details is higher.
+Since the lead is already engaged and the request for information is made via a conversation, the chances of you getting the contact details are higher.

-Notice here that it was not just what was sent to the lead to engage them – it was how the ask was made.
+Notice here that it was not just what was sent to the lead to engage them but how the ask was made.

-The initial high-barrier ask of making a purchase or taking a demo was broken down into a series of low-barrier requests.
-Since the friction was quite less at each touchpoint, the lead smoothly flows along the funnel and finally converts.
+The initial high-barrier request to purchase or take a demo was broken down into a series of low-barrier requests.
+Since the friction was less at each touchpoint, the lead smoothly flowed along the funnel and converted.

 2. Make the ask to ‘join’ more actionable